Institutional Memory bank

 "Maintains the core architectural standards and design patterns for the Project-X ecosystem."

-Automated Extraction
+Automated extraction

 "Note: Decision logs can be exported at any time to generate technical reports or architectural review documents."